flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 ![All layers merged... is there something missing?](mario/halfcomplete.png){.tab-float .pixel}

-As each layer renders on-the-fly, the final stage is tasked with merging everything and send it to the selected screen.
+As each layer renders on-the-fly, the final stage is tasked with merging everything and sending it to the selected screen.
 This is pretty much what happens with previous PPU-based consoles, does that mean we are done here?

 Not yet!
 'Main' still has to fetch a layer from another engine, the most powerful one.

 ### The 3D accelerator {.tabs-close}

 If you played with a Nintendo DS before, you know by now that this console can display a *particular* amount of 3D graphics.
 Unlike some GBA games, these aren't processed by the CPU.
 Instead, CPU-NTR includes **two components** that compose the **3D engine**.
-Curiously enough, the design Nintendo applied reminds me to [SGI's RCP](nintendo-64#graphics).
+Curiously enough, the design Nintendo applied reminds me of [SGI's RCP](nintendo-64#graphics).

 Revisiting the 'Background modes' section, you'll notice every mode has at least one static background, this is because you can fill that layer with graphics produced by the 3D engine.
 The only caveat is that only the 'Main' can do this, hence one of the reasons Mode 6 is only available for 'Main'.